We aim to keep banks safe, but of a bit of healthy competition can be a good thing for consumers.

 Creativity and cost

-An obvious way for a bank to attract customers is to keep their prices low in comparison to other banks.
+An obvious way for a bank to keep their customers and attract new ones, is to keep their prices low.

-Imagine two restaurants next door to each other with exactly the same menu.
-Which would you choose to eat in?
-It’s safe to say: the cheapest.
+It’s a bit like if there were two restaurants next door to each other with exactly the same menu.
+If you had to choose which to eat in you’d probably go for the cheapest right?

 However, there is a limit to how cheap banks can make their prices because they still have to cover the costs of their own activity.
 Instead, banks have to think creatively about what else they could offer to make you want to bank with them.

-Think again about those two restaurants with the same menu.
+Think again about the two restaurants with the same menu.
 This time, the more expensive one offers you a free cinema ticket with your meal if you choose them.
-Which restaurant would you pick?
+Which would you pick now?
 The additional offer now makes the decision harder.

-Another reason we support competition is because before the financial crisis, some banks were ‘too big to fail’.
+We also support competition because before the financial crisis, there wasn’t enough and some banks were ‘too big to fail’.

 ‘Big’ refers to how interconnected they were to the economy.
 Measures had to be taken if these banks were ever in trouble, to make sure they could continue to provide services.